 Mint a key

-Open /settings
+Open /settings/api-keys

-API Keys panel → New key
+cb_live keys → New key

 Pick a label (e.g. “Claude Desktop — my laptop”).
 The platform shows the plaintext once and stores only a hash.
 Copy it now — there’s no “show again.”